justinchoi001/liferay-learn-0/commerce/user-guide/catalog/managing-inventory/low-stock-activity/README.md

 # Low Stock Activity

-This article documents how to set up automated actions whenever product inventory falls below a certain threshold.
-Setting up Low Stock Activities quickly communicates to customers that an order may not be able to be fulfilled due to low available inventory.
-Store owners can also configure the catalog to display remaining product quantity in inventory.
+This article documents how to set up automated actions for when product inventory falls below a specified threshold.
+Out of the box, Liferay Commerce allows users to automatically set products as unpublished when they reach the defined inventory threshold.
+Store owners may also  configure the catalog to display remaining product quantity in inventory.

 To configure a Low Stock Activity: